OWASP/owasp-mastg/Document/Testcases/0x06a_OMTG-CODE_Android.md

 * Configuring your application for release - http://developer.android.com/tools/publishing/preparing.html#publishing-configure
 * Debugging with Android Studio - http://developer.android.com/tools/debugging/debugging-studio.html

+## <a name="OMTG-CODE-002"></a>OMTG-CODE-002: Testing for Exception Handling

+### White-box Testing

+(Describe how to assess this with access to the source code and build configuration)

+### Black-box Testing

+[Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### Remediation

+[Describe the best practices that developers should follow to prevent this issue]

+### References

+- [link to relevant how-tos, papers, etc.]

 ## <a name="OMTG-CODE-003"></a>OMTG-CODE-003: Testing for Secure Compiler Flags

 Since most Android applications are Java based, they are [immunue](https://www.owasp.org/index.php/Reviewing_Code_for_Buffer_Overruns_and_Overflows#.NET_.26_Java) to buffer overflow vulnerabilities.

+## <a name="OMTG-CODE-004"></a>OMTG-CODE-004: Testing for Unreacheble/Dead code

+### White-box Testing

+(Describe how to assess this with access to the source code and build configuration)

+### Black-box Testing

+[Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### Remediation

+[Describe the best practices that developers should follow to prevent this issue]

+### References

+- [link to relevant how-tos, papers, etc.]